python-control/python-control/doc/nlsys.rst

 More complex operating points can be found by specifying which states, inputs, or outputs should be used in computing the operating point, as well as desired values of the states, inputs, outputs, or state updates.
-See the :func:`find_operating_point` documentation for more deatils.
+See the :func:`find_operating_point` documentation for more details.

 Simulations and plotting